bsmith89/longev-mgen/doc/submission.md

 demonstrates concordance between inferred genomic features and observed population dynamics of the corresponding species.

-Despite the absence of a GH13 domain on the outer-membrane, it is plausible that B2 is capable of degrading starch using other enzymatic machinery.
+Despite the absence of a GH13 domain on the OM, it is plausible that B2 is capable of degrading starch using other enzymatic machinery.
 We speculate about one putative locus
-(see Fig. 2F),
+(Figure 2),
-which has a similar gene content to characterized [@Ravcheev2013; @Rogers2013; @VanBueren2015] dextran PULs in _B. thetaiotaomicron_ and _B. ovatus_.
+which is highly syntenic with characterized dextran PULs in _B. thetaiotaomicron_ and _B. ovatus_ [@Ravcheev2013; @Rogers2013; @VanBueren2015].
+While the only predicted, OM-localized GH contains a GH66 domain (B2_02191), other proximal genes have domains with known affinity for starch, including GH97, CBM20, and CBM69.

 To expand the search for relevant genetic features, _de novo_ protein clusters were filtered to those with members in B1-A, B1-B, and B2.
 Of these OPFs, several stood out as particularly relevant.
-Opf01144
+Opf01405
 includes SusR, the regulator of transcription of the starch utilization system in _B. thetaiotaomicron_, as well as its homolog in _B. ovatus_.
 It is an apparent subcluster of the larger family defined by K21557, and in many cases is encoded directly upstream of _susC_ in putative PULs that are considered likely to have affinity for alpha-glucans.
 In B1-A and B1-B, two of the
-three putative starch PULs encode a member of Opf01144, and it is similarly located in PULs with starch-active CBM and GH domains in B2 and B5.
+three putative starch PULs encode a member of Opf01405, and it is similarly located in PULs with starch-active CBM and GH domains in B2 and B3.
+Interestingly, this OPF is not found in any of the other novel MAGs.
 In addition, of the seven MAGs constructed by Ormerod _et al._ that encode a member of this cluster, five of them are classified to the alpha-glucan guild.
-It is plausible that members of Opf01144 share a functional role regulating transcriptional responses to alpha-glucans.
+It is plausible that members of Opf01405 share a functional role regulating transcriptional responses to alpha-glucans.

+Finally, we find one example of a GH13 containing OPF that is found in MAGs representing the responder, B1-A, B1-B, and B2, but none of the other MAGs generated in this study.
-Opf01391, which recapitulates K21575, includes SusA: the periplasmic neopullulanase of _B. thetaiotaomicron_ and an important component of starch utilization in that organism [@DElia1996].
+Opf01765, which recapitulates K21575, includes SusA: the periplasmic neopullulanase of _B. thetaiotaomicron_ and an important component of starch utilization in that organism [@DElia1996].
-This family is found
-in the MAGs associated with responders, B1-A, B1-B, and B2, and none of the other MAGs generated in this study.
-What's more, it's found in twelve of the thirteen alpha-glucan and a minority of the plant glycan guild members.
+What's more, the OPF is found in twelve of the thirteen alpha-glucan and a minority of the plant glycan guild members.
 Interestingly,
-although it is encoded by the Sus operon in _B. thetaiotaomicron_ and its homologous locus in _B. ovatus_, in the _Muribaculaceae_ members of Opf01391 do not in general appear to be encoded in PULs.
+although it is encoded by the Sus operon in _B. thetaiotaomicron_ and its homologous locus in _B. ovatus_, in the _Muribaculaceae_ members of Opf01765 do not in general appear to be encoded in PULs.

 ## Unshared gene content in B1-A and B1-B

 Two distinct genomic variants were associated with OTU-1 with one found in a majority of the UT mouse metagenomes, and the other ubiquitous at UM.
-Using the
-nucmer tool for genome alignment [@Delcher2002], 19.6% of the B1-A MAG sequence and 12.2% of B1-B were found to not align to the other.
+Using the nucmer tools for genome alignment [@Delcher2002] wrapped by the Quast package [@TODO], 18.1% of the B1-A MAG sequence and 11.0% of B1-B were found to not align to the other (Table 2).
 While
 these hundreds of kbp may in part reflect errors in genome recovery, much of the unaligned length suggests differences in gene content